Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 Reality: Verbal testimony without a front-loaded administrative record to back it up is viewed with extreme suspicion by USCIS adjudicators.

-Because an I-485 application is heavily scrutinized to verify statutory eligibility, securing an approval requires looking far beyond the forms.
-Before submitting any filing or responding to a Request for Evidence, Attorney Peter Loblack conducts a comprehensive review of the entire immigration and background history.
+Because an I‑485 application is heavily scrutinized to verify statutory eligibility, securing an approval requires looking far beyond the forms.
+Before submitting any filing, Attorney Peter Loblack conducts a comprehensive review of your entire background history.
 Issues that complicate a case and must be strategically addressed include:

 • Previous immigration petitions that were withdrawn, denied, or abandoned